 Psychotherapy can help you with a mental health issue like anxiety, depression or trauma, and that’s important.
 But what about the “Who am I?” and “What is my purpose?” type of questions?
 That’s not typically what therapy is built for.

 By the way, sometimes anxiety and depression are caused by a lack of purpose or following others’ expectations over your own.
 Which is another way of saying you are not hearing your own inner compass.

 Those big life questions are precisely what a good life coach helps with, or at least what I do as a coach — helping you find your inner compass and to trust it.
 And thereby find your true path and sense of purpose in life.

 It’s so rewarding when I help someone get to that Aha moment and they begin building their self-trust, for any decision in life.
 So much is possible from there.

 My Experience with Pausing to Tune In

 It’s all too easy for me to get lost in to-do lists or worries.
 Taking time to pause, breathe, and listen inside gets me back to knowing what’s true and needed.
 I’m reminding myself right now as I write this.
 It only takes a few minutes most of the time!

-It works, but the transition to choosing what is true for you can feel like a big hurdle.
-I know!
-Turning toward self-compassion is necessary.
+The transition to choosing what feels true can feel like a big hurdle.
+Turning to self-compassion is necessary.
 It’s a regular practice for me.